directus/directus/docs/cloud/tiers-and-billing.md

-QUESTIONS

-SQL vendor options.

-Can you up/down grade between Community and Standard?
-Std. and Enterprise?

-How does auto-scale pricing work?

-In-depth details on General Purpose and Performance tier nodes.

-Details on Load Balancing.

 # Tiers and Billing

 > Directus Cloud offers 3 basic service tiers; Community, Standard and Enterprise.
 Keep in mind all three packages come